openfaas/openfaas-linkerd-workshop/README.md

 Today we will install Linkerd to our Kubernetes cluster so that the communication between the Gateway and the Functions goes through the linkerd proxy.
 These will give us encrypted communication, retries, timeouts and more.

-Be sure to have a working OpenFaaS installation on top of a Kubernetes cluster.

 If you are running on a GKE cluster with RBAC enabled you need to grant a cluster role of cluster-admin to your Google account:

 ```bash
 kubectl create clusterrolebinding cluster-admin-binding-$USER \
     --clusterrole=cluster-admin --user=$(gcloud config get-value account)